pha123661/homepage/content/authors/admin/_index.md

 Hi!
 I'm Oscar, a Machine Learning Algorithm Engineer at Google.
 I specialize in large-scale LLM training and efficient diffusion models.
 I have a strong background in computer science, with a Master's degree from National Taiwan University and a Bachelor's degree from National Chiao Tung University.

-I have experience in various ML projects, including the development of a large-scale LLM and an efficient diffusion model.
-I have published research papers in top-tier conferences such as ECCV.
-My work has also been recognized with multiple awards, including the The Yin Zhi Tong Memorial Scholarship and Gold in the Intelligent Living Space Design Competition.

 I am passionate about building and delivering high-impact ML/GenAI solutions.
 My track record includes working with industry leaders like Google, Intel, and TSMC.
+I also have published research papers in top-tier conferences such as ECCV.
 I am always seeking opportunities to translate cutting-edge technology into significant value.

 <center>
 <i class="fa-solid fa-arrow-down" aria-hidden="true" style="color:#1664c0"></i> {{< staticref "uploads/Oscar_Li_Resume.pdf" "newtab" >}}Download my Resume{{< /staticref >}}